 - Pericardium TB

-Symptoms might not begin until many years after initially exposed to the bacteria.
+Symptoms might not begin until many years after being initially exposed to the bacteria.

 - Clubbing of the fingers or toes(in advanced stage)